My Friend Alison | Ask Alison | Alison Remembers | Bio | Resume | Photo Galleries | Trivia | More Little House Stuff

 A new one has been added:

-Gravel Road Productions, in conjunction with Susan McCray, is presenting “Little House On The Prairie: A 50th Anniversary Cast Celebration”, August 30-31 & September 1 in Watertown, CT.
+Gravel Road Productions, in conjunction with Susan McCray, is presenting “Little House On The Prairie: A 50th Anniversary Cast Celebration”, August 30-31 & September 1 in Hartford, CT.
 Tickets prices range from $20 to $600, depending on what you’re looking for.
 Proceeds will benefit a local not-for-profit Kids Play Children’s Museum, located in downtown Torrington, CT.
 There will be many activities, and a long list of cast members in attendance.
-Check out the website for all the details: Watertown CT
+Check out the website for all the details: Hartford

-Rumored additional events include: Northeast Ohio, and various other locations around the country, and maybe Europe as well.
+Rumored additional events include Northeast Ohio, various other locations around the country, and maybe Europe as well.
 (I’m hoping for one in France!!)
 As time goes by, more people are realizing that this is the 50th anniversary, and it’s a big deal.
 I believe there will be many more events going forward.
 Hard to keep up!
+And I believe this will carry over into next year for all those who missed out on the first round.

 So, as you can see, things are getting a little crazy over here.
 There are going to be events almost every weekend all summer long, and then some!
 A few suggestions:

-1. Cast lists are constantly changing, and even those listed the day before the event may have to cancel last minute.
+1. Cast lists are constantly changing, and even those listed the day before the event may have to cancel at the last minute.
 Be patient, be flexible, be prepared.

 2. Check the weather forecast before you go.
 California is usually sunny and hot, but not so much this year.
 Other areas are also having weather issues.
 Be prepared, plan ahead.